Postgraduate Year 1

 The second year of residency begins formal orthopaedic education, focusing on patient assessment, work-up and triage of orthopaedic injuries, and their initial management.
 The principal objective of the PGY-2 year is development of skills related to primary assessment and outpatient care of the orthopaedic patient.
 Faculty teach residents the cognitive aspects of preoperative evaluation, formulation of a surgical plan, fundamental surgical indications, and postoperative care skills.

-Beginning in the PGY-2 year, all rotations are ten weeks in length.
-Residents spend three rotations at Grady Memorial Hospital, one rotation on the Musculoskeletal Oncology Service, and one rotation on the Spine Service.
+Beginning in the PGY-2 year, all rotations are eight weeks in length.
+Residents spend three rotations at Grady Memorial Hospital, one rotation on each of the following: Foot and Ankle Service, Musculoskeletal Oncology Service, Spine Service.